-Note that the proportionate share of one-half of the net deferred market gain as of December 31, 2019 for the Pension Plan was equal to \$85.5 million, and in calculating the Plan's Fiduciary Net Position we have adjusted the Pension Plan's valuation value of assets in the funding valuation to reflect that amount.
+Note that the proportionate share of one-half of the net deferred market gain as of December 31, 2020 for the Pension Plan was equal to \$306.4 million, and in calculating the Plan's Fiduciary Net Position we have adjusted the Pension Plan's valuation value of assets in the funding valuation to reflect that amount.

-- 4. The \$154.3 million difference between the \$198.5 million added to the TPL and the net \$44.2 million added to the Plan's Fiduciary Net Position as of December 31, 2019 represents the NPL attributable to non-OPEB SRBR benefits. - 5.
-The NPL decreased from \$2,764 million as of December 31, 2018 to \$2,141 million as of December 31, 2019 primarily as a result of the favorable investment return during calendar year 2019 of about \$679 million.
-Changes in these values during the last two fiscal years ending December 31, 2018 and December 31, 2019 can be found in Section 2, Schedule of Changes in Net Pension Liability on page 19. - 6.
-The discount rate used to measure the TPL and NPL as of December 31, 2019 and December 31, 2018 was 7.25%, following the same assumptions used by ACERA in the pension funding valuations as of December 31, 2019 and December 31, 2018, respectively.
-The detailed calculations used in this derivation can be found in Section 3, Appendix A. Various other information that is required to be disclosed can be found throughout Section 2. - 7.
-The Coronavirus (COVID-19) pandemic is rapidly evolving and is having a significant impact on the US economy in 2020, including most retirement plans, and will likely continue to have an impact in the future.
-Our results do not include the impact of the following: - Changes in the market value of plan assets since December 31, 2019 - Changes in interest rates since December 31, 2019 - Short-term or long-term impacts on mortality of the covered population - The potential for federal or state fiscal relief
+- 5. The \$60.9 million difference between the \$116.4 million added to the TPL and the net \$55.5 million added to the Plan's Fiduciary Net Position as of December 31, 2020 represents the NPL attributable to non-OPEB SRBR benefits. - 6.
+The NPL increased from \$2,141 million as of December 31, 2019 to \$2,194 million as of December 31, 2020 primarily as a result of the changes in the actuarial assumptions (which increased the NPL by about \$237 million), offset somewhat by the favorable investment return during calendar year 2020 of about \$193 million4 more than assumed.
+Changes in these values during the last two fiscal years ending December 31, 2019 and December 31, 2020 can be found in Section 2, Schedule of Changes in Net Pension Liability on page 20. - 7.
+The discount rates used to measure the TPL and NPL as of December 31, 2020 and December 31, 2019 were 7.00% and 7.25%, respectively, following the same assumptions used by ACERA in the pension funding valuations as of December 31, 2020 and December 31, 2019, respectively.
+The detailed calculations used in the derivation of the 7.00% discount rate as of December 31, 2020 can be found in Section 3, Appendix A. Various other information that is required to be disclosed can be found throughout Section 2. - 8.
+It is important to note that this actuarial valuation is based on plan assets as of December 31, 2020.
+Due to the COVID-19 pandemic, market conditions have changed significantly since the onset of the Public Health Emergency.
+The plan's funded status does not reflect short-term fluctuations of the market, but rather is based on the market values on the last day of the plan year.
+Moreover, this actuarial valuation does not include any possible short-term or long-term impacts on mortality of the covered population that may emerge after December 31, 2020.
+While it is impossible to determine how the pandemic will affect market conditions and other demographic experience of the plan in future valuations, Segal is available to prepare projections of potential outcomes upon request. - 9.
+On July 30, 2020, the California Supreme Court issued a decision in the case of Alameda County Deputy Sheriffs' Association et al. v.
+Alameda County Employees' Retirement Association and Board of Retirement of ACERA.
+We were informed that the decision will not affect the Additional Cashout pay elements for Legacy members.
+Also, ACERA further indicated that they "will await the Trial Court ruling to determine any future changes which should be minor and only impact a few pay items."
+In early March 2021, ACERA informed us that there were no new updates on the Trial Court ruling.
+It should be noted that neither the